POrwell/Project1_A_Dogs_Quest_For_Home/README.md

 # Project1_A_Dogs_Quest_For_Home
 A simple game built using HTML, CSS and JS based on canvas and DOM manipulation.
-Click here to see deployed game.
+Click here to see deployed game: https://porwell.github.io/Project1_A_Dogs_Quest_For_Home/

 ## Description
 A Dog's Quest for Home is a game where the player must help navigate Blue the dog from her life in an abandoned warehouse to a new cosy home with a loving family.
 She must traverse many landscapes, collecting resources and dodging dangers as she goes.
 Resources will help keep her strength up, but dangers will reduce it.
 The game ends when Blue's strength diminishes to zero and she has failed her quest and must begin again.
 Certain resources will also allow the player to collect points.
+The player can then compete against their high score each round.

 ## MVP (DOM - Canvas)
 # Splash